How to Increase Organic Traffic to a Small Business Website

 Keep in mind that SEO titles are different from page titles.
 Page titles appear at the top of a website page.
 For example, one of your page titles may be “Proposal Management Services” and your SEO title may be “Looking for a proposal negotiator or strategist?”

 While a great SEO title can go a long way, an enticing meta description is equally important.
 A meta description is a short summary of your page’s content (typically the grey text below the SEO title on Google).
 Your meta description should use keywords, but be no longer than 160 characters.
 Get to the point and write what people need to know in order to click your link.
 Start the description with action words such as “Learn”, “Discover”, “Understand” in order to entice the reader to click your link.
 Show them the value that your content provides.
 Remember, the more people click your link, the higher you will rank.

 As with any goal, you will want to track your results.
 Many website platforms offer their own analytics tool or you can use Google Analytics.
-For detailed information on how to set up and use Google Analytics, check out our website guide.
 Be patient… SEO takes time, but your results should surface within three months or less and with a little practice and fine-tuning, your organic traffic will begin to increase.

 Being forceful is necessary even though sharing material on social media sites is a great content marketing strategy.
 Take part in Twitter conversations using the appropriate hashtags.
 Respond to comments and queries on your Facebook page to interact with visitors.
 Additionally, you may publish your information on popular, highly trafficked websites like Facebook groups, LinkedIn, Slack, Quora, and Reddit.
 Prior to promoting your material, establish rapport with the community and earn their trust (and make sure the group allows it).
 Anything different might appear spammy.
 Make sure to engage with your fans on social media platforms so you can establish rapport and trust over time.
 They will be more likely to spread your content among their friends if you do this.